Reduction of Class Activation Uncertainty with Background Information: Contribution

-The multitask learning method can follow complex structural combinations \cite{gesmundo2022evolutionary}.
+The multitask learning method can follow complex training combinations \cite{gesmundo2022evolutionary}.
 The multitask learning model training can freeze several layers and retrain several other layers.
 It is possible to introduce new layers, omit layers, and train existing layers from random initialization.
 Fig. \ref{Chart}(a) presents a graphical representation of multitask learning.
 In our investigated multitask learning, we define a shared fully connected layer containing outputs of different datasets.
 Previous layers are already well generalized on a large dataset.
 Therefore, we declare a common fully connected layer for multiple classification problems for a better generalization of weights on that layer.
 The class number on the fully connected layer becomes equal to the summation of class numbers of different datasets.
 Datasets are also arranged accordingly for the model training.
+Each class of each dataset gets a distinct class identity.

+In traditional transfer learning, all initial layers are usually frozen.
+The head layer is structured according to the output format of new data and randomly initialized.
+Researchers have also investigated transfer learning without freezing all initial layers.
+Researchers also investigated transfer learning by unfreezing initial layers after certain epochs.
 We perform transfer learning without freezing any layer.
 As a result, the training becomes similar to traditional training with transferred initialization.
 The fully connected head of the model is modified according to the class number of the investigated dataset.
-Fig. \ref{Chart}(b) presents a graphical representation of transfer learning.
+Fig. \ref{Chart}(b) presents a graphical representation of traditional transfer learning.

 In the proposed learning with background class, the number of outputs from the fully connected layer becomes equal to the number of classes in the dataset plus one.
 The extra class is reserved for the background class.
 We generate the background class considering the classification dataset.
 Fig. \ref{Chart}(c) presents a graphical representation of the proposed training.
 Fig. \ref{Chart}(d) presents the meaning of several components in Fig. \ref{Chart}(a)-(c) subplots.